Fintech Pathways Project: Start-up Pathway BUS5042P

 By the end of this course students will be able to:

-1. Provide a convincing argument that conveys to the audience in an appropriate way their solution to a fintech challenge.
+1. Successfully convince others of an appropriate solution to a fintech challenge.

-2. Incorporate sufficient appropriate evidence in their evaluation of and argument for a fintech solution.
+2. Incorporate appropriate evidence in their evaluation of and argument for a fintech solution.

-3. Demonstrate advanced knowledge and understanding of a financial technology and justify why its application is more effective than alternative technologies.
+3. Demonstrate advanced knowledge of a financial technology and its effectiveness when compared to alternative technologies.

 Minimum Requirement for Award of Credits